foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 > It should be noted that some minor bugs may still occur with increasing frequency at higher framerates.
 These include small physics bugs, such as objects moving for no reason or "spazzing out" and creatures falling from the sky.

-While this is not the time nor the place to talk about performance and hardware, you should be aware that modded Skyrim is unforgiving, particularly on high resolutions.
+While this is not the time to talk about performance and hardware, you should be aware that modded Skyrim is unforgiving, particularly on high resolutions.
 Reaching stable 60FPS at resolutions above 1080p but especially at 4K with many visual mods and an ENB preset will require a very solid modern PC.

-For the vast majority of users, **capping the frame rate at 60FPS or 75FPS is appropriate**, both to keep physics strangeness to a minimum as well as to ensure that the framerate does not fluctuate too much.
+For the vast majority of users, **capping the frame rate at 60FPS or 72FPS is appropriate**, both to keep physics strangeness to a minimum as well as to ensure that the framerate does not fluctuate too much.

-> Since we already installed several mods, the instructions (download, install, activate) will be briefer from now on.
+(Since we already installed several mods, the instructions (download, install, activate) will be briefer from now on.)

 - Download and install the latest main file of [**SSE Display Tweaks**](https://www.nexusmods.com/skyrimspecialedition/mods/34705).